Lending Money to Friends and Family without Ending the Relationship

 This would have been super hypocritical because we violated that policy when we asked him for money years before.

 The best solution I’ve worked out is to never borrow money from friends again.
-This way, I can invoke the “no loans to friends” policy.
+This way, I can invoke the “no loans to friends” policy and stick to it.
 Would this approach work for you?

 My sense is that even if the person who borrows money from you pays you back, debt between friends sets up a weird dynamic that is very hard to survive.
 Somehow, the relationship is never the same.